Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 ---

 "_Urr... nghhhh..._" She woke up from the devastating attack earlier.
-She looked around at her prison, wondered, "Where...?"
+She looked around, wondered, "Where...?"

 Mythra already observed earlier, answered her, "Strung up in some kind of restraint.
 Look ahead..."